baoisnotruski/csd-content/manual_testing.md

 ### Solution

 Adding human touch to quality tests ensures that your web app or website are pleasing to your intended audience -- humans.
 Our quality analysts go beyond understanding the product.
-We bring our understanding of business models and target audiences to create a picture of the product we all can be proud of.
+We bring our understanding of business models and target audiences to create products that represent the values we aspire to as a brand.

+### Case Study

+Client: `Illuminate Education`

+`Illuminate Education` creates a wide variety of tools to give educators a hollistic view of the learning process.
+As the company matures with newer insights, so do their products.

+New builds and releases come close in between.